HTTPArchive/almanac.httparchive.org/src/content/en/2025/generative-ai.md

 The most recognizable indicator of AI-generated web design is the pervasive use of purple and gradients, often referred to as "the AI <a hreflang="en" href="https://ai-engineering-trend.medium.com/the-mystery-behind-ais-purple-problem-revealed-0234afdb292e">Purple Problem</a>."

 Adam Wathan, creator of the widely adopted CSS framework <a hreflang="en" href="https://tailwindcss.com/">Tailwind</a>, noted <a hreflang="en" href="https://youtu.be/AG_791Y-vs4?t=86">in a recent interview</a> that this trend likely stems from the timing of major AI training crawls.
 In the early 2020s, the Tailwind team used deep purples extensively in their documentation and examples to reflect contemporary design trends.
-Consequently, LLMs trained on that data have "locked in" an aesthetic that has since been replaced by more modern trends, such as the current preference for black designs.
+Consequently, LLMs trained on that data seem to have "locked in" an aesthetic that has since been replaced by more modern trends, such as the current preference for black designs.

 To quantify the "AI Purple" aesthetic, we analyzed the CSS (responsible for website styling) of all root pages in our dataset from the years following the release of ChatGPT.
 We tracked the presence of the well-known `indigo-500` color (`#6366f1`), the use of CSS gradients, and other colors associated with AI-generated websites.